-How Retailers Can Use Mobile Apps In a World Dominated By Amazon
+How Retailers Use Mobile Apps to Challenge Amazon

 Everyone from your boss to your grandma has said it—Amazon is taking over retail.
 As the company’s market share increases, brick-and-mortar retail sales have steadily decreased.

 To fight back against Amazon, retailers know that they can’t compete with Amazon on convenience or speed, so they focus their efforts in an area where Amazon can’t make the same kind of improvements: customer experience.